DPBayes/dpdl/README.md

 - [ ] Save experiments to log directory
 - [ ] Log all parameters to the Optuna study
-- [ ] Refactor CIFAR10DataModule as HuggingfaceDataModule or similar
+- [x] Refactor CIFAR10DataModule as HuggingfaceDataModule or similar
+- [x] Possibility to only use a subset of dataset
 - [ ] Possibility to finetune only the head of a model
 - [ ] Validation/training loss logging?
 - [ ] More optimizers?
 Optimizer as a CLI switch?